The process starts with an online assessment that looks at long‑term symptom patterns and how they show up in your everyday life.

 Therapy, coaching, and behavioral support are all available online after diagnosis.

-This depends on your needs, but our standard Medication Management and Therapy subscription plans are $130 per month.
-If you and your therapist decide you'd benefit from additional sessions, those can be purchased and scheduled as well.
+This depends on your needs, but the standard Medication Management and Therapy subscription plans are $130 per month.
+If you and your clinican decide you'd benefit from additional sessions, those can be purchased and scheduled as well.

 Most appointments are available within a day or two.